Mythical-Atlas/tech-fest-template/README.md

 Programmed by Ben Correll from Concordia Lutheran High School

-Last updated 11-24-2019

 Basically, use this if you want to win.

-Written for Java 12 (although unless java WILDLY changes after v.12, it will probably work with subsequent versions)
+Written for Java 12 (although it likely will work with most other versions)

-HIGHLY recommend you use the Eclipse IDE for this template.
-If you're using Dr. Java or Netbeans or something: only God can help you now.

-Write your challenge-specific code in Loader.java.

-This template is mostly just helpful for reading/writing to a file and parsing the input data.

-All known challenges use either strings or integers for the input + output so those are the only data types supported.

-However, if they include other data types in future Tech Fests, the template allows for expansion.

-If you're using this after 2021 (the year I graduate), you can probably contact me at ben@robertcorrell.com if you need help.
-I'll be impressed if this template lasts that long, though.
+I would highly recommend using the Eclipse IDE for Tech Fest.
+If you're good enough at programming to be at Tech Fest, you're probably good enough to use Eclipse.
+The template does, however, work with any other IDE (such as Dr. Java or Netbeans).

 # Stuff you should know BEFORE Tech Fest